 • Perform bank and credit card reconciliations, resolving unmatched items.

-• Verify payroll accuracy and ensure STP reports are lodged on time.
+• Verify payroll accuracy and reporting is completed on time.

 • Conduct meetings with the bookkeeping provider to discuss issues and progress.